walmsles/aws-lambda-python-cdk/README.md

 3. Lambda functions must only include the dependencies they directly use so that lambda function sizes are kept to a minimum to ease cold start time pressure.
 4. CDK infrastructure for Lambda service components must be co-located with the lambda function to ease refactoring and ensure related service elements are kept together in a single unit
 5. CDK Infrastructure for each service component must be implemented as a CDK Construct and not a stack.
 This will enable faster refactoring and enable flexible stack creation and re-use in real cloud testing.

+## Hexagonal Architecture

+There has been a lot of talk about [Hexagonal Architectures](https://alistair.cockburn.us/hexagonal-architecture/) in the AWS Serverless wold this year and I have written some articles on this topic which you can find on [my blog](https://blog.walmsles.io).
+In this repo I use the Dependency Inversion principle in building out Ports and Adapters to create loosely coupled classes for accesing AWS Cloud resources.
+This helps in reducing the need for mocking AWS SDK calls in order to test the Microservice code you are writing which is often hard or problematic for developers new to AWS Serverless.

 ## Where to Start?